MicrosoftDocs/quantum-docs/articles/optimization-overview-key-concepts.md

 ### Terms

-Terms are the combination of weights and variables, they look like this:
+Terms are the combination of weights and variables, and look like this:

 $$
 w_{i}x_{i}
 $$

-As an example, let's consider a term with index 0, a weight of 50, and a variable assignment of 1:
+As an example of evaluating the cost of a term, let's consider a term with index 0, a weight of 50, and a variable assignment of 1:

 $$
 w_{0}x_{0} = 50(1) = 50
 $$

-This was an example of evaluating the cost of a term.

 ### Cost function formulation

-Returning to our definition of a cost function, it is a mathematical description of a problem which, when evaluated, tells you the value of that solution.
+Returning to our definition of a cost function, it is a mathematical description of a problem that, when evaluated, tells you the value of that solution.

-So to write a cost function, we write a sum of terms.
-That is, the sum of these weights and variables.
+To write a cost function, we write a sum of terms, that is, the sum of these weights and variables.

-That looks like this:

 $$
 \Large\sum_{i}w_{i}x_{i}
 $$

-With 5 variables, this would be expanded to:
+With five variables, this would be expanded to:

 $$
 w_{0}x_{0} + w_{1}x_{1} + w_{2}x_{2} + w_{3}x_{3} + w_{4}x_{4}